caltechlibrary/newt/template_engine_explained.md

 ## Overview

 Newt provides a simple stateless template engine as web service.
 It plays nice as a final stage in a data pipeline.
 The configuration file maps URL paths to template name.
 If the template engine recieves a GET request for a defined template then it'll return the un-rendered template associated with that path.
-If you submit a POST request to that path with JSON encoded content then the service will return a rendered results based on the template and content provided.
+If a POST request is recieved the the rendered version using the JSON data submitted is returned.

-The template engine currently supports the [HandlbarsJS](https://handlebarsjs.com) template language.
+The original engine supported Mustache templates, the new engine is transistioning to Handlebars which is largely a superset of Mustache.

 ## Template objects